UChicago-PL/smyth/README.md

 # Artifact Evaluation

-_Program Sketching with Live Bidirectional Evaluation_
+### Program Sketching with Live Bidirectional Evaluation

+_Justin Lubin, Nick Collins, Cyrus Omar, and Ravi Chugh._

 This repository contains all the code used for the implementation and evaluation of Smyth, the programming-by-example tool detailed in our ICFP submission.